 Best Professional At Home Pilates Reformer Machine

 If you want a Pilates reformer machine at home that is comparable to the professional pilates reformer machines at your Pilates studio then you can’t go wrong with the Merrithew pilates reformer machines.
-There are two options to choose from: the Merrithew At Home SPX Reformer or Merrithew V2 Max Reformer.
-The Merrithew At Home SPX Reformer is the top of the line at home pilates reformer machine and is Merrithew’s at home version of their professional Merrithew V2 Max Reformer machine.
+There are two options to choose from: the Merrithew At Home SPX Reformer or Merrithew V2 Max Plus Reformer.
+The Merrithew At Home SPX Reformer is the top-of-the-line at-home pilates reformer machine and is Merrithew’s at-home version of their professional Merrithew V2 Max Reformer machine.
 If you are used to working out at a professional Pilates Reformer Studio and you want the same quality reformer machine then I suggest going with one of the Merrithew pilates reformer machines.

 The Merrithew At Home SPX Reformer is also lower at 10 inches off the ground versus 16 inches off the ground for the Merrithew V2 Max Reformer.
 I think 10 inches off the ground is plenty but if you don’t want to bend down, you may prefer the Merrithew V2 Max reformer because it is higher.

 In terms of the finish and sturdiness of both Merrithew Pilates Reformer machines, they are comparable, with wood and metal construction that should last you years of use.
-The padding on the carriage is made of high density, high quality UVA foam padding to support your back.
+The padding on the carriage is made of high-density, high-quality UVA foam padding to support your back.
 The 5 springs are made of sturdy, metal coils.
 The strap is double looped so you can switch from arms to legs exercises without having to change straps.
 The foot bar is adjustable for comfort.
-If you want what professional Pilates studios have, then you should go with either the Merrithew At home SPX Reformer or Merrithew V2 Max Reformer.
-When I was working out at my local pilates studio, I was using the Merrithew V2 Max Reformer with the vertical frame and it is definitely a solid choice.
-If you are serious about doing your pilates reformer workouts at home and want the top of the line pilates reformer machine, then you should get a Merrithew Pilates reformer machine.
+If you want what professional Pilates studios have, then you should go with either the Merrithew At home SPX Reformer or Merrithew V2 Max Plus Reformer.
+When I was working out at my local pilates studio, I was using the Merrithew V2 Max Plus Reformer with the vertical frame and it is definitely a solid choice.
+If you are serious about doing your pilates reformer workouts at home and want the top-of-the-line pilates reformer machine, then you should get a Merrithew Pilates reformer machine.

 Best Pilates Reformer Machine for Small Spaces